-I often hear people say to me, “well that’s easy for you because you are just so healthy, disciplined and in shape.”
-What most don’t realize is that I absolutely know what it’s like to feel miserable, unhealthy and sick.
+I often hear people say to me, “well that’s easy for you because you are just so healthy, disciplined, and in shape.”
+What most don’t realize is that I absolutely know what it’s like to feel miserable daily, unhealthy, and sick.
+Here’s my story and how I started the FreeDiet™.

 I remember having a constant stuffy nose and sore throats.
 After multiple rounds of antibiotics and allergy medication, I had to have my adenoids surgically removed at age 7.
 And that was just the beginning.